Posted Sep 11, 2017 | By Visit Oxnard

 This federally protected area, which surrounds the Channel Islands, is a historic wonder with rare fish fluttering through shipwrecks and birds that can't be found anywhere else in the world flying above.

-While the marine sanctuary's purpose is to protect the animals, habitat and shipwrecks, there are ways for Oxnard visitors to experience this one-of-a-kind spot.
-Here's how:
+While the marine sanctuary's purpose is to protect the animals, habitat and shipwrecks, here's how you can experience this one-of-a-kind destination in Oxnard.

-Records suggest that 150 ships and aircrafts have gone down in the sanctuary, but few have been discovered.
-Divers love the sanctuary for its clear water and variety of easy-to-see shipwrecks.
+Records suggest that 150 ships and aircraft have gone down in the sanctuary, but few have been discovered.

 There are outfitters that offer training, rentals and guided diving tours through the sanctuary.
 If you're not familiar with the area and want to see shipwrecks and exotic sea life, taking a guided tour is best.